Background

 - Tachypnea, tachycardia, hypoxemia.

-- Massive 12VTE → hypotension, shock, syncope, sudden death.
+- Massive 12VTE can cause hypotension, shock, syncope, and sudden death.
+(Konstantinides 2019)π

 Clinical prediction